KS Cracovia 1906 Centennial Hall and Sports Center for the Disabled

 The Flozer system may even shut down the coolers as the pressure drop in the hydraulic circuit changes with changes in load requirements.
 Again, this generates energy savings.

-Learn more in our blog, Why are we moving more water than necessary?
+Blog: Why are we moving more water than necessary?